 Christmas songs might not get played all year round, but they are what the industry refers to as "evergreen".
 Unlike a typical pop song that has a life span of maybe 3-4 months before being shoved aside for something newer and shinier, Christmas songs keep coming back every year.
 Furthermore, Christmas songs are arguably the most covered type of song in the world.
 Every year, hundreds of popular artists from every musical genre around the world, line up to pay top dollar for the rights to cover a popular Christmas song.
 So, how much money could you be looking at if you successfully write a classic Christmas song?
-Below is a list of the most profitable Christmas songs of 2015:
+Below is a list of the most profitable Christmas songs:

 Top Earning Christmas Songs (yearly royalties):

 #1) Slade – "Merry Christmas Everybody" (1973): $840,000

 #2) The Pogues – "Fairytale of New York" (1987): $630,000

 #3) Mariah Carey – "All I Want for Christmas Is You" (1994): $600,000

 #5) Band Aid – "Do They Know It's Christmas" (1984) – $130,000

 And here is a list of the Top Earning Christmas songs of all time:

 #5) Paul McCartney – "Wonderful Christmastime" (1979).
 Estimated earnings: $40 million